.

 =======================================================================

 Book # 1 The 1959 book "The Longest Day", was authored by Cornelius Ryan.
 As mentioned above, Buffalo Boy Canoe's name appears in the section of the book that lists D-Day veterans that participated in the invasion of Normandy, France and what they do today.
-Having his name in this section of the book, gave credibility to his WW-II experience's.
+Having his name in this section of the book, gave credibility to his false and exaggerated WW-II experience's.
 His name appears on page 307 as;

 "Canoe, Buffalo Boy, T/Sgt.
 [82nd Airborne] Judo Instructor, Venice, California"